Steps to Miles Calculator

 How many miles is 12,500 steps?

 For an average stride length of 2.5 feet, 12,500 steps equals approximately 6.25 miles (10 kilometers).
-This is considered an optimal daily goal for weight loss and cardiovascular health.
+Your actual distance may be lower or higher depending on height, pace, terrain, and stride.

 How many miles is 9,500 steps?